ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-2/README.md

 ### 2.9.14 (2024-01-09)
 * (foxriver76) fixed last change y-offset for some widgets
 * (foxriver76) fixed issue where JquiState did not respect data type
-* (foxriver76) fixed issues with BulkEdtior (dialog not closing and other dialog showing wrong button)
+* (foxriver76) fixed issues with BulkEdtior (dialog not closing and other dialog showing the wrong button)
 * (foxriver76) implemented workaround resize bug for https://github.com/devbookhq/splitter/issues/15

 ### 2.9.13 (2024-01-08)
 * (foxriver76) correctly detect IDs in bindings when they contain hash character
 * (foxriver76) fix crash when multiple JquiState widgets selected
-* (foxriver76) prevent showing widget in group after it is already cut out
+* (foxriver76) prevent showing widget in a group after it is already cut out
-* (foxriver76) prevent usage of widgets which are not in group for calculating rulers on group view
+* (foxriver76) prevent usage of widgets which are not in a group for calculating rulers on group view

 ### 2.9.12 (2024-01-04)
 * (foxriver76) optimized copy/paste/cut in groups